 Everyone knows a slice of sourdough bread is the very best on the day it has been baked.
 Days 2 and 3 are still good and fresh, the crust just loses a bit of its crunch.
 And day 4 is toast day — avocado, peanut butter, butter and jam, whatever you fancy.
+But then it’s time to get creative.

-So what happens if you don’t eat all of the loaf by then?
-The question becomes what to do with leftover sourdough bread, rather than toss it in the garbage or feed it to the birds.
 I’ve experimented with a few different ways to stop time and preserve the bread, and the most successful way to do this has been my FoodSaver (I have this model).
 It vacuum seals the bread and allows me to freeze it without degrading the freshness any further.

 I’ve been giving my sourdough bread an extended lease on life in 3 different ways with the FoodSaver.
 Let’s walk through them.

 Note, most importantly — when you are using the FoodSaver system to save your bread, make sure you stop the vacuum seal just after you see it has taken the air out.
 If it goes too far, it will squish the bread too much.

 *Brian usually eats 2 pieces and 1 for myself, so it works out great.
 I pull the package out the night before and de-thaw in the refrigerator and give it a quick toast in the morning.
 These slices of bread are also excellent for making grilled cheese with.

 2. Croutons!
 Simply cut the leftover bread into cubes, toss with a good amount of olive oil and salt, and bake for 8 minutes at 400 degrees F. Let cool, then put into a FoodSaver bag and vacuum seal.
 Freeze, and take out when you want to make a delicious panzanella or caesar salad!